shortjij/MyPortfolio/content/categories/About Me/_index.md

 ---
-description: click to find out
+description: details about me or the purpose of my Portfolio
 image: null
 style:
   background: '#2a9d8f'
   color: '#fff'
-title: About me
+title: About
 ---